 All managed WordPress hosts are different and before signing up, I recommend checking that they provide everything I’m going to discuss in this next section.
-WP Engine definitely provide all these things, and other managed WordPress web hosts will provide most of them.
+Kinsta (our recommended host) definitely provide all these things, and other managed WordPress web hosts will provide most of them.

 - Easy backups & rollbacks – most managed WordPress web hosts have excellent systems for backups and rollbacks.
 You can log into your hosting account and take an instant snapshot of your website, or access one of the backups that they have automatically created for you.
 There’s usually a one-click option to restore your website to any of the backups in the list.
 This is an absolute life-saver if anything ever goes wrong.
 For example, if something breaks after a software update or if your website gets hacked.